 The School makes adequate provision for first aiders and first-aid equipment.
-All accidents, whether injury occurs or not, are to be reported to the medical staff directly or through the online accident / near miss report forms https://www.asl.org/accident-and-near-miss or to the health and safety officer.
+All accidents, whether an injury occurs or not, are to be reported through the online accident/near-miss report forms or to the health and safety officer.
 The School will take all necessary steps to comply with the Reporting of Injury, Diseases and Dangerous Occurrences Regulations (RIDDOR) 1995.